anoopsarkar/compilers-class/hwcontest.md

 1. Your only task is to run your compiler on these testcases and upload the outputs to Coursys.
 If you unzip the new cases to `testcases/contest`, you can run them by calling `python3 zipout.py` as usual.
 1. Like the `dev` cases for past homeworks, you will not have access to the expected output for these testcases.
 (Except for those cases that you submitted.)
 1. This part of the contest is meant to test your compiler, and not as an opportunity to improve your compiler.
 You are not to modify your code, and there will be no grace days.
 1. You will earn 1 point for each testcase on which your compiler produces the correct output.
-You will earn 2 bonus points for each of your testcases which causes another student's compiler to crash or produce the wrong output (max two points per testcase, no matter how many compilers it breaks).
+You will earn 1 bonus point each time one of your testcases causes another student's compiler to crash or produce the wrong output.
+The maximum number of bonus points you can earn is 10% of the overall grade.

 ### Grace Days